 1. Anglo American Platinum

-Anglo American Platinum is part of the Anglo American PLC (NGLOY 0.26%) mining conglomerate.
+Anglo American Platinum is part of the Anglo American PLC mining conglomerate.
 The platinum subsidiary is separately listed, although it's majority-owned by Anglo American PLC and based in South Africa.
-It produces about 40% of the world's platinum and also produces a little palladium and rhodium (often byproducts of platinum mining).
+Tracing its roots in the platinum business back to 1946, Anglo American Platinum produces about 33% of the world's platinum and also produces a little palladium and rhodium (often byproducts of platinum mining).
+The corporate structure, however, is expected to shift in 2025 as the company plans on a demerger of the platinum business from Anglo American PLC, which will retain a 19.9% ownership stake in the new, independent company.

-While the company is involved in the production of several metals, it's platinum that represents the company's bread and butter.
-In the first half of 2024, platinum sales represented 86% of the company's net revenue.
-Digging further into the company's performance, investors will find that the company achieved strong platinum production growth during the first half of 2024 -- about 9% compared to the same period in 2023.
+While the company is involved in the production of several metals, platinum represents the company's bread and butter.
+In 2024, platinum sales represented 30% of the company's net revenue.

 Committed to rewarding investors, Anglo American Platinum targets paying out 40% of its earnings to shareholders via a dividend.
 The stock is listed in South Africa but trades over the counter in the U.S.